MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## Denmark physical addresses

 This unbundled named entity detects patterns related to physical address from Denmark.
-It is also included in the [All Physical Addresses](#all-physical-addresses) bundled named entity SIT.
+It's also included in the [All Physical Addresses](#all-physical-addresses) bundled named entity SIT.

 ### Confidence level